Hello, I'm Brad - welcome to BC Counselling.

 I'm also a professional therapist, which means I'm trained to help people work through some of the deeper issues in life.
 That often means exploring "what lies beneath", especially ways of thinking, feeling, behaving and relating that might be causing problems or distress.
 Therapy seeks to make sense of things and then to reshape them so that change and growth become possible.

-My approach as a therapist draws on a number of practices, including Acceptance and Commitment Therapy, Strengths-based Practice and Narrative Therapy.
+My approach as a therapist draws on a number of practices, including Internal Family Systems, Acceptance and Commitment Therapy and Strengths-based Practice.
 When working with couples, I mainly use the Gottman Method of Couples Therapy.
-If Christian spiritual practices (e.g. prayer and sharing in scripture) are important to you and fit with your beliefs, these can also be included.

 My practice values diversity and inclusivity: everyone is welcome.
 My goal is to help anyone who asks for my help, respecting their beliefs, values and choices.

 I am a member of the Australian Counselling Association, which means I'm a registered and qualified practitioner.
-I have a Graduate Diploma in Counselling and Integrated Psychotherapy (Spiritual) and an Advanced Diploma in Christian Counselling and Family Therapy - both with the Australian Institute of Family Counselling - as well as Level 1 training in Couples Therapy with the Gottman Institute and a Graduate Certificate in Divinity (Morling College).
-I've lived in the New England region of NSW for almost 30 years, which means I'm well aware of the opportunities and challenges that come with living in a regional community.
+I have a Graduate Diploma in Counselling and Integrated Psychotherapy and an Advanced Diploma in Christian Counselling and Family Therapy - both with the Australian Institute of Family Counselling - as well as Level 2 training in Couples Therapy with the Gottman Institute and a Graduate Certificate in Divinity (Morling College).

 There can be times in life when it can be helpful to talk with someone who isn't part of the situation.
 That's where a professional counsellor can help, providing you with a safe, confidential and supportive space to talk about "where you're at" in life.
 Counselling involves the skills of listening and being present in ways that provide help and support.